kingaling/pydf2json/README.rst

 Recent Activity
 ---------------
+20180601 - Added decryption capabilities (Set version to 2.2.0)
+    - Standard Security Handler Version 5; Revision 6
+        - Tested code on AESV3 with no issues using user passwords, owner passwords and blank passwords
+    - Code will exit upon discovering encryption if pycrypto modules have not been loaded
+        - So please do 'pip install pycrypto'

+History
+-------
 20180526
     - Rewrote code that extracts EmbedddFiles and JavaScript summary info.

-History
--------
 20180515
     - Decodes some page text
         - Introduced new stream type: pdf_mcid